Most beginners pick a blog topic before picking a blog type. That’s a HUGE mistake.

 - Mr. Money Mustache: Covers everything about money and financial independence.

-Get the Complete List of Popular Personal Blogs, find interesting details about blogs.
+Get the Complete List of Popular Personal Blogs, and find interesting details about blogs.

 - Personal development (for example, JamesClear.com)